micmejia/bible-dump/NKJV/Mark/Mark 14.md

 Now as they sat and ate, Jesus said, "Assuredly, I say to you, one of you who eats with Me will betray Me."

 ###### 19
-And they began to be sorrowful, and to say to Him one by one, "_Is_ it I?"
-And another _said,_ "_Is_ it I?"
+And they began to be sorrowful, and to say to Him one by one, "Is it I?"
+And another said, "Is it I?"

 ###### 20
-He answered and said to them, "_It is_ one of the twelve, who dips with Me in the dish.
+He answered and said to them, "It is one of the twelve, who dips with Me in the dish.

 ###### 21
 The Son of Man indeed goes just as it is written of Him, but woe to that man by whom the Son of Man is betrayed!
 It would have been good for that man if he had never been born." ## Jesus Institutes the Lord's Supper

 ###### 22
-And as they were eating, Jesus took bread, blessed and broke _it,_ and gave _it_ to them and said, "Take, eat; this is My body."
+And as they were eating, Jesus took bread, blessed and broke it, and gave it to them and said, "Take, eat; this is My body."

 ###### 23
-Then He took the cup, and when He had given thanks He gave _it_ to them, and they all drank from it.
+Then He took the cup, and when He had given thanks He gave it to them, and they all drank from it.

 ###### 24
 And He said to them, "This is My blood of the new covenant, which is shed for many.